mzazon/awesome-cloud-projects/gcp/cross-cloud-data-migration-storage-transfer-service-composer/cross-cloud-data-migration-storage-transfer-service-composer.md

    gcloud logging sinks delete storage-transfer-sink --quiet gcloud logging sinks delete composer-migration-sink --quiet

+   # Delete custom log-based metrics
+   gcloud logging metrics delete transfer_success_rate --quiet

-   # Remove monitoring policies
+   # Remove monitoring policies and dashboards
-   gcloud alpha monitoring policies list --format="value(name)" | \
+   ALERT_POLICIES=$(gcloud alpha monitoring policies list \
-       grep "Storage Transfer Job Failures" | \
+       --filter="displayName:'Storage Transfer Job Failures and Performance'" \
+       --format="value(name)")

+   for policy in ${ALERT_POLICIES}; do
-       xargs -I {} gcloud alpha monitoring policies delete {} --quiet
+       gcloud alpha monitoring policies delete ${policy} --quiet done

+   DASHBOARDS=$(gcloud monitoring dashboards list \
+       --filter="displayName:'Cross-Cloud Migration Dashboard'" \
+       --format="value(name)")

+   for dashboard in ${DASHBOARDS}; do
+       gcloud monitoring dashboards delete ${dashboard} --quiet done

    echo "✅ Monitoring and logging resources cleaned up"
    ```

 ## Discussion

-This recipe demonstrates a production-ready approach to cross-cloud data migration using Google Cloud's managed services.
-The combination of Storage Transfer Service and Cloud Composer provides enterprise-grade capabilities including automatic retry mechanisms, comprehensive logging, and workflow orchestration that eliminates the complexity of managing migration infrastructure manually.
+This recipe demonstrates a production-ready approach to cross-cloud data migration using Google Cloud's managed services with enhanced capabilities introduced in 2024-2025.
+The combination of Storage Transfer Service and Cloud Composer 3 provides enterprise-grade capabilities including automatic retry mechanisms, comprehensive logging, advanced monitoring, and workflow orchestration that eliminates the complexity of managing migration infrastructure manually.

 The Storage Transfer Service handles the heavy lifting of data movement with built-in optimizations for network utilization, parallel transfers, and error recovery.
-By integrating with Cloud Composer, we gain the ability to orchestrate complex migration workflows, implement data validation steps, and coordinate with downstream processing systems.
-This approach is particularly valuable for organizations migrating from AWS S3 or Azure Blob Storage to Google Cloud Storage as part of a broader cloud modernization initiative.
+Recent enhancements include improved object filtering, bandwidth throttling, and enhanced logging capabilities that provide granular visibility into transfer operations.
+By integrating with Cloud Composer 3 running Apache Airflow 2.10+, we gain access to the latest workflow orchestration features, improved task management, and enhanced monitoring capabilities.

-The architecture supports both one-time bulk migrations and ongoing incremental synchronization patterns.
+The architecture supports both one-time bulk migrations and ongoing incremental synchronization patterns with advanced scheduling options.
 The two-bucket approach (staging and target) enables data validation and transformation workflows before final placement, ensuring data quality and integrity throughout the migration process.
-Cloud Logging and Cloud Monitoring provide the observability needed for production operations, with automated alerting on failures and comprehensive audit trails for compliance requirements.
+Enhanced Cloud Logging with log-based metrics and Cloud Monitoring with custom dashboards provide the observability needed for production operations, with automated alerting on failures and comprehensive audit trails for compliance requirements.

-> **Tip**: For very large datasets (multi-petabyte), consider using [Transfer Appliance](https://cloud.google.com/transfer-appliance) for the initial bulk transfer, then switch to Storage Transfer Service for ongoing incremental updates to optimize network costs and transfer times.
+> **Tip**: For very large datasets (multi-petabyte), consider using Google Cloud's [Transfer Appliance](https://cloud.google.com/transfer-appliance) for the initial bulk transfer, then switch to Storage Transfer Service for ongoing incremental updates to optimize network costs and transfer times while maintaining automation capabilities.

-Key architectural decisions include the use of separate staging and production buckets to enable data validation workflows, the implementation of lifecycle policies to manage storage costs, and the integration of comprehensive monitoring to ensure operational visibility.
+Key architectural decisions include the use of separate staging and production buckets to enable data validation workflows, the implementation of lifecycle policies to manage storage costs, and the integration of comprehensive monitoring with SLI/SLO tracking to ensure operational excellence.
 This pattern scales from gigabytes to petabytes while maintaining consistent performance and reliability characteristics.
-For organizations with complex data transformation requirements, the Airflow orchestration layer can be extended to include Cloud Dataflow or BigQuery jobs for ETL processing during the migration workflow.
+For organizations with complex data transformation requirements, the enhanced Airflow orchestration layer can be extended to include Cloud Dataflow, BigQuery, or Vertex AI jobs for advanced ETL processing during the migration workflow.
+The solution follows Google Cloud's Well-Architected Framework principles for operational excellence, security, reliability, performance efficiency, and cost optimization.

 ## Challenge

 Extend this solution by implementing these enhancements:

-1. **Multi-Source Migration Orchestration**: Modify the Airflow DAG to handle multiple source systems (AWS S3, Azure Blob, on-premises) simultaneously with different transfer schedules and validation requirements.
+1. **Multi-Source Migration Orchestration with Smart Scheduling**: Modify the Airflow DAG to handle multiple source systems (AWS S3, Azure Blob, on-premises) simultaneously with intelligent scheduling based on source system load, network conditions, and cost optimization windows.

-2. **Data Quality Validation Pipeline**: Implement comprehensive data validation using Cloud Data Quality or custom validation logic in Cloud Functions to verify data integrity, completeness, and format compliance during migration.
+2. **Data Quality Validation Pipeline with ML Integration**: Implement comprehensive data validation using Cloud Data Quality APIs combined with Vertex AI for anomaly detection, format compliance checking, and automated data profiling to ensure migration quality at scale.

-3. **Cost Optimization Automation**: Add Cloud Functions that automatically optimize storage classes based on access patterns, implement intelligent lifecycle policies, and provide cost analytics for migration operations.
+3. **Cost Optimization Automation with Predictive Analytics**: Add Cloud Functions integrated with BigQuery ML to automatically optimize storage classes based on access patterns, implement predictive lifecycle policies, and provide real-time cost analytics with budget alerts for migration operations.

-4. **Cross-Region Disaster Recovery**: Extend the solution to include automated cross-region replication using Cloud Storage Transfer Service with failover capabilities and recovery time objective (RTO) monitoring.
+4. **Cross-Region Disaster Recovery with Automated Failover**: Extend the solution to include automated cross-region replication using Cloud Storage Transfer Service with intelligent failover capabilities, recovery time objective (RTO) monitoring, and automated disaster recovery testing.

-5. **Integration with Data Catalog**: Connect the migration pipeline with Data Catalog to automatically discover, classify, and tag migrated datasets for improved data governance and searchability.
+5. **Integration with Data Catalog and Governance**: Connect the migration pipeline with Data Catalog and Dataplex for automated data discovery, classification, and tagging of migrated datasets, including lineage tracking, privacy classification, and automated governance policy enforcement.

 ## Infrastructure Code